chizzletaz/BakeAndBinge/README.md

 - The user get's a feedback when an error as occurred (warning text or via error handlers).

 ### **The pages**
-**FRONTEND**
+        FRONTEND
 The website will have 13 pages plus 3 error handler pages.
 Each page will have a navbar and a footer, except for the error handler pages.
-The navbar links are depending on whether a user is logged in or not and if the user is the admin.
+The navbar links are depending on whether a user is logged in or not and if the user is the admin or not.
+The main navbar has links to home, shop, contact, recipes (dropdown menu to search by category), register, login and a search icon.
+When a user is logged in, the register and login links are hidden and a profile link and logout link are shown.
+When the user is admin, a extra link for managing categories is shown.
+The footer has a section to subscribe to the newsletter and links to socials.

 **The landing page/home page:** *(index.html - route: /, /home)*
-The main page has a navbar with links for home, shop, recipes (dropdown menu to search by category), register, login and a search icon.
+The main page has the main navbar.
 Below that an hero image and a short explanation for the site.
-Beneath that are the latest recipes and lastly a section to subscribe to the newsletter.
+Beneath that are the latest recipes.

 **The recipes page:** *(recipes.html - route: /recipes)*
 On this page all the recipes are shown.
 For large screens there are buttons to filter the recipes by category (route: /recipes/< category_name >).
 For smaller screens, there is a select input.
 There is a search bar which leads to this same page with the results of the search (route: /search).
 From there the user can go to an individual recipe page.

 **The recipe page:** *(recipe.html - route: /recipe/< recipe_id >)*
 This is the page were individual recipes are shown.